-Contemplate the collections of last owner Lady Binning, as well as Hampstead actor Peter Barkworth, featuring works by a group of English Post-Impressionist painters called the Camden Town Group.
-See pictures by Walter Sickert, John Constable, Albrect Dürer and William Nicholson among many others.
+Explore the art collection of the last owner, Lady Binning, as well as Hampstead actor Peter Barkworth, featuring works by a group of English post-Impressionist painters called the Camden Town Group.
+See pictures by Walter Sickert, Duncan Grant, John Constable and Albrecht Dürer among many others.

-See Fenton's ceramics collection, full of vibrant colour and a range of styles, including Chinese porcelain from the Kangxi period, 18th century Meissen figures and Staffordshire ware.
-Enjoy intricately made and playful subjects, from ceramic poodles and pugs to scenes of revellery and courting couples.
-Something for every age and taste.
+See Fenton's ceramics collection, full of vibrant colour and a range of styles, including Chinese porcelain from the Kangxi period, 18th-century Meissen figures and Staffordshire ware.
+With a range of intricately made and playful subjects, from ceramic poodles and pugs to scenes of revelry and courting couples, there is something for every age and taste.

-The panoramic view from our balcony offers one of the highest points in London from which to view the city on fine days.
-Fenton's residents in the late 1600s would have been able to watch the construction of St Pauls.
-You can still see St Pauls today, now surrounded by the great variety of high-rise buildings that line the Thames river.
+The attic-floor balcony offers one of the highest points in London from which to take in a panoramic view of the city on fine days.
+Fenton's residents in the late 1600s would have been able to watch the construction of St Paul’s Cathedral.
+You can still see St Paul's today, now surrounded by the great variety of high-rise buildings that line the River Thames.

 The National Trust has been caring for the Major Benton Fletcher collection of early keyboard instruments since 1938.
 With regular attention from specialist conservators, the Trust is able to keep most of the collection in playing condition so that international professional and student early keyboard musicians can enjoy and learn from playing original instruments.